 Planting orchards can also be of great benefit to society.
 Orchard products can be used as food and materials for medicinal purposes.
 Many orchard trees and herbs possess medicinal values to cure many human diseases.
 They are even better than synthetic medicines in treating some diseases such as diabetes than those that are produced in laboratories.
 Orchard herbs and trees are natural and fresh.
 In fact, many people do not know the medical importance of various parts of herbs.
 All the parts of trees, most importantly fruit-bearing trees are useful.
 It all depends on the acquisition of the right knowledge.
 For example, according to Darshan Shankar and A. Hafeel, Phyllanthus nituri has been proved to be effective in treating malaria among the Indians.
-Even in Africa, common fruits such as pawpaw and lemon are rich in vitamins A; B and C for eyesight, nerves and muscle movements, fortifications of immune systems and development of high resistance against illness.280 These are just samples of the usefulness of orchard plants beyond the common knowledge of people about them.
+Even in Africa, common fruits such as pawpaw and lemon are rich in vitamins A; B and C for eyesight, nerves and muscle movements, fortifications of immune systems and development of high resistance against illness.16 These are just samples of the usefulness of orchard plants beyond the common knowledge of people about them.
 One important discovery in recent times is the Moringa tree, Moringa oleifera "drumstick tree," which has been described as 'complete balance diet" on its own.
-281 It
+17 It has higher percentage of all food nutrients.
+Planting of these herbs and trees in orchard will go a long way at solving medical problems and reducing the occurrence of sickness of people.

-&lt;sup>279Olu Onafeso, "The Church, Environment Degradation and the Challenge of Climate Change," The Church and the Environment.
-Edited by Adetoye Faniran and Emiola Nihinlola (Ibadan: Penthouse Publication, 2012), 52-56.
+Faniran and Emiola Nihinlola (Ibadan: Penthouse Publication, 2012), 52-56.

-&lt;sup>280Ndavmbi O. Asaah, Ibrahim Manu and Ngambi N. Ombaku, "Integrating Different Healing Practices," Compass Magazine for Endogenous Development (2003), 43.
+&lt;sup>16Ndavmbi O. Asaah, Ibrahim Manu and Ngambi N. Ombaku, "Integrating Different Healing Practices," Compass Magazine for Endogenous Development (2003), 43.

-&lt;sup>281Darshan Shankar and A. Hafeel, "Revitalising Indigenous Health Practices," Indigenous Knowledge and Development Monitor (November 1999): 67.
+&lt;sup>17Darshan Shankar and A. Hafeel, "Revitalising Indigenous Health Practices," Indigenous Knowledge and Development Monitor (November 1999): 67.